 Intrinsic and extrinsic motivation

-Intrinsic motivation: According to Jurgen this is defined as people’s innate desires to do well and to have an eagerness for self-control and self-direction in accomplishing objectives.
+What is intrinsic motivation?
+According to Jurgen this is defined as people’s innate desires to do well and to have an eagerness for self-control and self-direction in accomplishing objectives.
 Successful intrinsic motivation is the result of the fulfillment of basic desires

-Extrinsic Motivation: External rewards such as payments, bonuses or promotions
+What is extrinsic motivation?
+External rewards such as payments, bonuses or promotions

-Now that we’re clear on that, let’s have a look at the ten intrinsic motivations.
+Now that we’re clear on that, let’s have a look at the ten motivations.
 Keep in mind that while there are explanations for each one, the most important thing is that each motivator makes sense to you and to your team.
 Take a few minutes before starting to define what each motivator means to you.